What is it?

 How will it improve child health?

-- The primary role of a site survey team is to verify a facility meets the requirements described in the Texas rules.
-They are also available to provide consultation to NICU facilities related to the AAP perinatal guidelines.
+- The primary role of a site survey team is to verify a facility meets the requirements described in their state’s rules and/or standards as outlined in the AAP statement, Levels of Neonatal Care.

 - Over time, the AAP can review the data it collects on NICUs and use them to develop and help NICU facilities meet program benchmarks to compare themselves with other facilities across the country.